Jennifer-Vo/Organize-Grouping-Algorithm/README.md

 Created an algorithm to use information to put students into groups for a course project.
-Used criteria of different levels of importance (ie. from student survery answers) to group them according to compatibility.
+Used criteria of different levels of importance (ie. from student survey answers) to group them according to compatibility.